MXHsj/Swarm-Intelligence/README.md

 ### Shape Formation
 > shape_formation.bzz

-> Use Lennard Jones potential field to achieve cell lattice using 20 khepera robots under the yellow light source.
+> Use Lennard Jones potential field to form a cell lattice using 20 khepera robots under a light source.